szorfein/homepage/README.md

 # homepage

-A simple homepage to web browser.
+A simple homepage for web browser.
 Sense look like a terminal, i would see where i can deep in :)

+Reseach are made with duckduckgo.

 # Configuration

-## Social link
+## Links

 Edit `social-link.json`, you can find icon name to [ionicons.com](http://ionicons.com).

-## Rss feed
+## Rss feeds

 To edit `rss-feeds.json`, you have to generate url from [yahoo](https://developer.yahoo.com/yql/?dataTypeRadios=JSON)